mtodd/geoip/README.md

         /opt/GeoIP/share/GeoIP/GeoLiteCity.dat

-    If you installed libgeoip using MacPorts then put it in:
+    If you installed libgeoip using homebrew then put it in:

         /opt/local/share/GeoIP/GeoLiteCity.dat